sparkflows/sparkflows-docs/docs/tutorials/machine-learning/bike-rental-prediction.rst

 Summary analysis
 -----------------

-It visualize our data to get sense of whether the features are meaningful using Summary Node.
+It visualizes our data to get sense of whether the features are meaningful using Summary Node.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^